-In Key Stage 3, students have three one hour lessons of Maths a week.
+In Key Stage 3, students have four one-hour lessons of maths a week.
 The students study the following units:

 The stages loosely correspond to the year group of the student, e.g. Stage 7 corresponds to Year 7, etc.

 Students follow either the Higher, Foundation course leading to the GCSE examination.